cathayandy/dataset-index/README.md

     To stop it, just kill the process. (e.g. use `ps aux | grep node` to find the `pid`, and then use `kill -9 pid` to kill the process)

+## Deploy Static Resource

+You can deploy the static resource independently by copying the `public` directory to your static resource server(e.g. [Github Pages](https://pages.github.com/)).

 ## Lisence